 Reduce your cooking time.

 The whole point of an Instant Pot is that, well, it’s instant.
 Okay, it’s not that fast but the pressure cooker functionality does cook food quicker than a traditional methods.
 If you’re trying to convert a recipe, first look for similar recipes using an Instant Pot and use those as a guide.
 Give our favorite Instant Pot recipes a skim!
-Or follow this rule of thumb: If your using a recipe that required the oven, lower the cook times for meat by one to two thirds.
+Or follow this rule of thumb: If you’re using a recipe that requires the oven, lower the cook times for meat by one to two thirds.